autonomousvision/carla_garage/README.md

 - Building a full autonomous driving stack involves quite some [**engineering**](docs/engineering.md).
 The documentation explains some of the techniques and design philosophies we used in this project.

 - The codebase can run any experiment presented in the paper.
-It also supports some additional features that did we did not end up using.
+It also supports some additional features that we did not end up using.
 They are documented [here](docs/additional_features.md).

 ## Contact
 If you have any questions or suggestions, please feel free to open an issue or contact us at bernhard.jaeger@uni-tuebingen.de.